Table of Contents

 If you’ve heard of “Plain Old C# Objects” (POCOs) or “Plain Old Java Objects” (POJOs), this is the homeless edition.
 This diagram mixes up a number of different levels of detail.

 In the bottom left of the diagram is a SQL Server database, and at the top left of the diagram is a box labelled “Application”.
 Notice how that same box is annotated (in green) “Console-C#”.
-Basically, this system seems to be made up of a C# console application and a database.
+This system seems to be made up of a C# console application and a database.
 But what about the other boxes?

 Choose your own adventure